-It’s always swimsuit season somewhere, and when it comes to getting bathing suit-ready, hair removal is typically my clients’ #1 concern.
+It’s always swimsuit season somewhere, and when it comes to getting bathing suit-ready, hair removal is typically our clients’ #1 concern.
 With so many methods available, there’s no shortage of ways to shed unwanted body hair – what’s missing is the knowledge surrounding them!
-Here’s my complete guide to hair removal and everything you need to know before you book your first trip to the treatment room.
+Here’s our complete guide to hair removal and everything you need to know before you book your first trip to the treatment room.

 Waxing: One of the most popular hair removal methods, waxing involves the use of heated wax to remove hair at the root.
 Warmed wax is first applied to an area of hair growth followed by a wax or paper strip.
 The strip is then pulled off to remove hair at the root.